When Physical Layer Key Generation Meets RIS: Opportunities, Challenges, and Road Ahead: Challenges in RIS for PLKG Scheme

-DATA 3 is also transformed into raw key bits via CSI estimation, RSS calculation and bit quantization.
-In Fig. \ref{Fig:PGR11}(a), compared with DATA 1 and DATA 2, the bit inconsistency rate of DATA 3 is the smallest.
-This observation showcases that the RIS switch speed can affect the reciprocity of the channel and change the inconsistency rate of raw key.
-This implies that a high RIS switch speed may increase the bit mismatch rate due to the increase of channel randomness.
-This experiment also fully proves the importance of optimization on RIS switch speed to attain a tradeoff between bit mismatch rate and channel randomness in RIS-aided PLKG design.
-From the results of DATA 2 and DATA 3 in Fig. \ref{Fig:PGR11}(b), we can further conclude that the RIS plays a constructive role in PLKG.
-In addition, based on Fig. \ref{Fig:PGR11}(d), we find that the key generation rate of DATA 3 is slightly lower than that of DATA 2.
-The reason is that the reduction of RIS switch speed leads to the decrease of channel fluctuation frequency, which reduces the successful probability of quantization.
+DATA 3 is also transformed into raw bit sequences via CSI estimation, RSS calculation and bit quantization.
+In Fig. \ref{Fig:PGR11}(a), compared with DATA 1 and DATA 2, the bit mismatch rate of DATA 3 is the smallest.
+The bit mismatch rate of DATA 3 is smaller than DATA 1 that is owing to the channel reciprocity enhancement of RIS.
+Compared the bit mismatch rate of DATA 2 with DATA 3, it suggests that the RIS reconfiguration speed is proportional to the bit mismatch rate.
+A very fast RIS reconfiguration has a negative impact on the bit match due to the channel probing time will greater than the channel coherence time.
+Even so, from Fig. \ref{Fig:PGR11}(d), we find that the key generation rate of DATA 3 is slightly lower than that of DATA 2.
+This partly thanks to the information reconciliation process of PLKG and partly due to the successful quantization of raw bits form the fluctuating channel.
+The experimental results clearly prove the challenge of optimizing the RIS reconfiguration speed to attain a tradeoff between key generation rate and bit mismatch rate.
+In addition, from Fig. \ref{Fig:PGR11}(b), we can further conclude that the RIS plays a constructive role in PLKG with appropriate designs.